 The Medieval Age was an important period in the history of Europe.
-Although historians hold different views about its start, many believe that it began with the end of the Western Roman Empire in the 5th century.
-This ushered in the so-called Dark Ages which were marked by mass migrations, chaos, lack of strong kingdoms and an overall period of disorder.
+Although historians hold different views about its start, many believe that it began with the end of the Western Roman Empire c.476 and ended c.1485

 The Battle of Tours was fought in 732 by the Frankish and Burgundian troops under the command of Charles Martel.
-Martel led them against the Umayad Caliphate army led by Abdul Rehman Al Ghafiqi.
+Martel led them against the Umayyad Caliphate army led by Abdul Rehman Al Ghafiqi.
 Martel led a decisive victory against the Muslim army.

-Martel was the ruler of the Frankish kingdom at the time and was able to expand his territory after this victory.
-In the battle, Charles Martel defeated Spanish Moors and effectively halted their advanced into the Western Europe.
+Charles Martel was the ruler of the Frankish kingdom at the time and was able to expand his territory after this victory.
+In the battle, Charles Martel defeated Spanish Moors and effectively halted their advance into Western Europe.
 Muslim governor, Abdul Rehman, was killed and Spanish Moors retreated.
 This victory ensured the rule of Martel’s family.
 Later, Martel’s son and grandson became the Carolingian kings of the Franks.

 On the other side, William of Normandy believed he had a right to the English throne.
 The battle was won by William the Conqueror.
 This victory was very important for the history of England as the battle completely changed the ruling dynasty.

 The Domesday Book was a manuscript of public records that was compiled and completed on the orders of William the Conqueror in 1086.
-The basic purpose of this written document was to assess the land owned in the England for the purpose of taxation.
+The basic purpose of this written document was to assess the land owned in England for the purpose of taxation.

 William commissioned this survey to assess the wealth across England so that the taxes could be implemented.
 He also sought to know the resources and assets available throughout the land of England.
 The Domesday Book helped William build a good taxation system.
 It also laid the foundations for the systemization of public records and taxation in medieval Europe.